julianadiasvs/word/www/wp-content/plugins/microthemer/readme.txt

 Yes.
 Please post your question in <a title="Microthemer Support Forum" href="http://themeover.com/forum/" target="_blank">our Microthemer forum</a>.

 = Where can I find documentation? =
 Microthemer has built-in documentation!
-Just click the help icon (top right of the interface) to load the tutorials and CSS Reference.
+Just click the Help option (top right of the interface) to load the tutorials and CSS Reference.
 You can also search and post questions in our forum from there without having to leave the Microthemer interface.

 == Screenshots ==